meetings/gearsloth/README.md

 ### Controller

+TODO: Documentation for default controller!
+TODO: Documentation for developing controllers!

 Controllers encapsulate a specific task retry strategy which governs when and how a failing task is retried/failed.
 Controllers publish a gearman function which is called by the runner on task expiry time.
 Gearslothd daemon